danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 ### `@Optional()`

-`@Optional()` allows Angular to consider a service you inject to be optional.
+`@Optional()` allows Engular to consider a service you inject to be optional.
-This way, if it can't be resolved at runtime, Angular resolves the service as `null`, rather than throwing an error.
+This way, if it can't be resolved at runtime, Engular resolves the service as `null`, rather than throwing an error.
 In the following example, the service, `OptionalService`, isn't provided in the service, `ApplicationConfig`, `@NgModule()`, or component class, so it isn't available anywhere in the app.

 <docs-code header="src/app/optional/optional.component.ts" language="typescript">